AkiraBrand/AkiraBrand.github.io/index.md

 - [What _Is_ WSGI?](https://medium.com/@akirabrand/what-is-wsgi-9835bf08ed7b)

 - [How to create a MySQL-Python connector, cursor, and run CRUD commands with MySQL](https://medium.com/@akirabrand/internship-day-four-command-line-queries-to-create-mysql-python-connector-cursor-and-run-crud-ce978d2f227f)

+I WANT TO WRITE FOR YOU!
+I <3 sharing knowledge, hmu at akira.brand@yahoo.com if you'd like a new contributor!

 ### Works in progress